 Departmental Laboratories and Analytical Facilities

 Microscopy and MicroanalysisTescan Vega 3 LM Variable Pressure Scanning Electron Microscope with secondary electron, backscatter, Tescan low-vac secondary electron, cathodoluminescence, Oxford X-max 50 mm2 EDS, Oxford EBSD, and Gatan MonoCL detectors, along with sample preparation equipment including coater/sputtering system and EBSD-quality polisher.
-To schedule time, view the calendar and contact Aaron Covey.
+To schedule time, view the calendar and contact the SEM administrators.

 - Fluid dynamics and sediment transport laboratory with stream table